IllinoisLegalAidOnline/website-docs/docs/source/dhi_debt_profile_entities.rst

 ====================
 The problem profile is the container that contains core information about a user's problem.
 A user may have multiple problem profiles, depending on how many problems they identify and store in the system.

-For example, a user may have a a problem profile for "Creditors are calling me", a problem profile for "I have a judgment against me", "I am being sued on a debt."
+For example, a user may have a a problem profile for "Debts" and a problem profile for "Divorce"; the user may have multiple debt problems but the metadata in the problem profile is shared across all of these.

 This custom entity contains the core problem profile information: